dot-microservices/dot/README.md

 npm i --save node-dot
 ```

-You can still clone this repository and make use of it yourself.
+You can also clone this repository and make use of it yourself.

 ```bash
 git clone https://github.com/Dvs-Bilisim/dot.git